Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyrosdir/solver_interface.rst

 Final Solution
 --------------
-PyROS automatically loads the final solution found to the model (i.e., updates the values of the variables of the determinstic model) if and only if:
+PyROS automatically loads the final solution found to the model (i.e., updates the values of the variables of the deterministic model) if and only if:

 1. The argument ``load_solution=True`` has been passed to PyROS